prateekbh/riot-tagrouter/README.md

 This router as promised also has first class support for lazy loaded routes again in a declarative way.
 The component attribute of the router takes one of the two parameter

  1. A string type name of the component to be mounted
- 2. A function which returns a promise which returns a promise, this promise at the end needs to be resolved with a string type name of the component
+ 2. A Promise which at the end needs to be resolved with a string type name of the component

 ``` html
 	<router base-route='/'>